 The most important factor affecting the competitiveness of a particular product is the demand for it in the market.

-Online demand can be analyzed or traced in many different ways.
-Demand for online products can be estimated by taking a look at the internal sales data and free search data.
+You should analyze and trace online demand, and there are many different ways to do it.
+Demand for online products can be estimated by examining internal sales data and free search data.

 Use Google Keyword Planner to find out how many shoppers are searching for certain products online.
 Products with significantly higher search volumes in Google generate more demand.